 3. SEO – Research Your Keywords

 Understand what topics and questions your audience is interested in.
-There are lots of different Search Marketing tools you can use to do this.
+There are lots of different SEO tools you can use to do this.

 Two of my favourite are Ahrefs and AnswerThePublic.
 Both of these tools allow you to explore the sort of questions your audience type into Google.
 Use this to creatively fuel your ideas for your posts.